-Because labor can be as much as 40% of the overall cost, the single biggest suggestion we can make is for you to get multiple quotes.
-Three to Five should be sufficient, while less than three may have you paying more for lesser overall quality.
+Because labor can be as much as 50% of the overall cost including workmanship warranty, the single biggest suggestion we can make is for you to get multiple quotes.
+Three to five should be sufficient, while less than three may have you paying more for lesser overall quality.

 You may ask yourself, why not just do the work myself and save on the costs?
 While that is certainly an option, window replacement is not a project to go the DIY route.
 Finding brand windows of various sizes and specific measurements is something most people can do.
 But a window specialist will be able to obtain all that at a wholesale rate, while the homeowner pays retail, thus more expensive.

-The basic materials for window replacement are: the window (of course), wood shims, casing nails, (optional) insulation material and caulk.
-All of this is included in the price per window installed by a professional.
+The basic materials for window replacement are the window (of course), wood shims, casing nails, (optional) insulation material (typically fiberglass) and caulk, and workmanship warranty.
+All of this is included in the price of a replacement window installed by a professional.
 An estimate or quote provided to you may appear as follows:

-Labor for Updating all 10 Windows: $1,500 (includes removal and disposal of existing windows)
+Labor for Replacing all 10 Windows: $3,500 (includes removal and disposal of existing windows)

-*Rates do not include potential for needed repairs to frame
+*Rates do not include potential for needed repairs to the old window frames

-*Labor does include caulking all windows, cleaning up and warranty of service at 15 years
+*Labor does include a building permit, caulking and insulating all windows, cleaning up, and installation warranty for 10 years

 A quote in this vein would actually be nice and is what you would want to look for.
 It’s simply not possible for a window specialist to quote rates for potential repairs until a window is removed, so they can see the extent of any issues.
 But they ought to be able to provide information at the time of the quote that helps in understanding their rates.

 If the contractor in question is unable to provide this, then consider going with a contractor that does.
-Also clean-up and warranty are items that may seem secondary during the planning stage, but once the project is done, these become top considerations.
+Also, clean-up and warranty are items that may seem secondary during the planning stage, but once the project is complete, these become top considerations.

-Usually, for interior work they need to do, you are responsible for moving any furniture or items around the window, while everything around the window or that falls to the floor is their responsibility.
-Caulking may be an additional charge, but it is usually less than $100 charge (for all windows in a project) and sometimes as low as $30.
+Usually, for the interior work installers need to do, you are responsible for moving any furniture or items around the window, while everything around the window or that falls to the floor is their responsibility.
+Caulking may be an additional charge, but it is usually less than $100 charge (for all windows in a project) and sometimes as low as $50.

 Factors Impacting Costs of Replacement Windows

-Labor and the number of windows are the two biggest factors impacting costs.
-Essentially, you can plan to pay, in 2017, at least $100 per window for the actual work of installing it (not including the cost of window itself), and anything over $250 per window is steep.
+Professional labor and the number of windows being replaced are the two biggest factors impacting installation costs.
+Essentially, you can plan to pay, at least $200 per window for the actual work of installing it (not including the cost of window itself), and anything over $350 per double-hung vinyl replacement window is steep.

 The more windows are being replaced, the more likely their rates per window may be adjusted.
-A single window replaced is probably worth $250 to them to come out and do the job.
+A single window replaced is probably worth $350 to the installer to come out and do a vinyl window replacement job.

-Having 10 windows done, doesn’t necessarily mean it will come down to $100 per window.
-But you can get a good idea of their rates by asking them to quote you 5 windows being done, followed by another quote for 10 windows.
+Having 10 vinyl windows done, doesn’t necessarily mean it will come down to $200 per window, but you can get a good idea of the contractor’s rates by asking them to quote you 5 vinyl windows being installed, followed by another quote for 10 replacement windows.

 Complexity of the job is another significant factor impacting costs.
-In our above example, that would likely fit with a home that is single story.
-If everything was the same in the order, but it was a two story home, then labor charge would be higher.
-Thus, your total project cost in the example above would increase to say $6,500.
+In our above example, that would likely fit with a home that is single-story.
+If everything was the same in the order, but it was a two-story house, then the labor charge would be higher.
+Thus, your total project cost in the example above would likely increase to $10,000.

 The Good, The Bad and The Oh So Pretty

-Here we explain the pros, cons and primary reason for choosing replacement windows.
+Here we explain the pros and cons and the primary reason for choosing to install quality replacement windows.

-The Good: Today’s windows offer energy efficiency, reduced noises from the outside, and additional options to consider upgrading.
-Replacement windows mean less maintenance than older ones and greater curb appeal.
+The Good: Today’s windows offer superior energy efficiency, reduced noise from the outside, and additional options to consider when upgrading.
+Replacement windows mean less maintenance than older ones, and greater overall home comfort and curb appeal.

-The Bad: Unless replacement is actually necessary repairs, the project is fairly expensive, but see below for why this may be offset.
-Finding the right contractor can be challenging, though less so if you get 5 or more quotes.
-If repairs are needed beyond simple replacement, costs go up significantly.
+Finding the right contractor can sometimes be challenging, though less so if you get 5 or more quotes.
+If repairs to the old window frames are needed beyond a simple replacement, total job costs can go up significantly.

-The Oh So Pretty: The ROI factor for a window replacement project is fairly good, at 71% to 78%.
+The Oh So Pretty: The ROI (Cost-to-value return) factor for a window replacement project is fairly good, at 71% to 78%.